 Let’s Make a Dessert Pizza!

-You can measure out your cauliflower rice before or after you cook it, whatever is easier, because it won’t change the overall amount too much.
-Usually if I am working with a bag of pre-riced cauliflower I’ll measure it after since I am steaming it in the bag.
-If I have a head of cauliflower I have riced myself, I’ll measure it out first and then microwave it in a bowl with a little water to cook.
+You can measure your cauliflower rice before or after cooking—it won’t make much of a difference.
+If you’re using a pre-riced bag of cauliflower, I recommend measuring it after steaming in the bag.
+If you’re ricing a whole head of cauliflower yourself, measure it first, then microwave it with a little water to cook.

-I’d stick to coconut flour for this crust.
-It absorbs the moisture better than other flours which allows your crust to be stiff enough to pick up.
-It also keeps the flavor profile on the right track with the sweet coconut-y taste!
+Stick to using coconut flour for the crust.
+It absorbs moisture better than other flours, which helps make the crust sturdy enough to pick up.
+Plus, it complements the flavor with a hint of natural sweetness!

 Cook Time: